-DEA Says Cannabis Seeds Below THC Limit Are Legal Under Hemp Bill
+DEA Says Cannabis Seeds Below Cannabinoid Limit Are Legal Under Hemp Bill

 In the past, cannabis growers had to be careful about how they acquired their seeds.
 Because of federal laws, the production and distribution of cannabis seeds were heavily restricted within the United States.
 Now, with changing attitudes and regulations surrounding marijuana, growers may be able to source seeds from all over the nation without worrying about breaking the law.Read More About Cannabis Laws